ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 ## Questions whilst designing

 - What is the current and target heater power?
+Should we really be looking at the temperature and temperature setpoint?
+- Are we just looking at a single temperature and a single pressure channel?
+Are these fixed?